hshackers/philly/README.md

 If you're contributing code, please do your best to follow the conventions established in the codebase already.
 This makes pull requests much easier to review and merge.

-We have generally followed the guidelines set out in [AirBnB's Javascript Style Guide](https://github.com/airbnb/javascript), with the exception of using real tabs for indentation.
+We have generally followed the guidelines set out in [Airbnb's Javascript Style Guide](https://github.com/airbnb/javascript), with the exception of using real tabs for indentation.

 ## Getting Started